 If you wish to receive a copy of the prospectus or take a tour of the school then, please, contact the School Secretary on 01726 73911.
-If you wish to find out more about SEN provision then you can arrange to meet with the school's SENDCo - Mrs Nancarrow.
+If you wish to find out more about SEN provision then you can arrange to meet with the school's Inclusion Lead/SENDCo's - Mrs Nancarrow or Miss Nile.

-- 13. What should I do if I feel that the Local Offer is not being delivered or is not meeting your child's needs?
-Please feel free to talk to Mrs Nancarrow or Mrs Bunting if you have any concerns. - 14.
-How is your local offer reviewed?
+13. What should I do if I feel that the Local Offer is not being delivered or is not meeting your child's needs?
+Please feel free to talk to Mrs Nancarrow or Mrs Bunting if you have any concerns.

+14. How is your local offer reviewed?